erikkroes/erikkroes-nl/src/blog/what-do-color-contrast-ratio-s-mean.md

 {% image "./src/assets/media/red.png", "Three red squares with varying brightness.
 The top one is the brightest, and the bottom one is the darkest." %}

 To put it in further perspective.
 These are three red squares.
 The first and brightest is 0, 100, 68.
 It has a contrast ratio of 3.0:1 on white.
 The second is 0, 100, 47 and a ratio of 4.5:1.
 The third is 0, 100, 36 and has a ratio of 7.0:1.
-The ratio's were picked because they're practical in a WCAG-context.
+The ratios were picked because they're practical in a WCAG-context.
 Don't read too much into them.

 Now what happens if we make a grid with the same saturation, these three luminosities but different hues?